wp-plugins/clicky/readme.txt

 1. The Clicky WordPress plugin settings panel.

 == Changelog ==

+= 1.1.3 =
+* Fixed bug that would cause tracking not to work if commenter name tracking was not enabled.

+= 1.1.2 =
+* Another tiny bugfix on the js outputted.

+= 1.1.1 =
+* Removed tracking of category and author due to complaints.
+We'll see later if there's a way to add it back in more wisely.

+= 1.1 =
+* Switched to the new asynchronous javascript.
+* Added tracking of category and author as custom variables.
+* Fixed the bug that caused tweeting of updated posts.
+* Some slight updates to the backend.

 = 1.0.6 =
 * Auto-tweeting now only happens when a post is first published.